News & Announcements Educational ExcellenceCampus & FacilitiesSenior Leadership TeamCollege CorporationStaff VacanciesAlumni

 ONE production and its evaluative analysis.
 You will produce a screenplay for a short film (1600-1800 words) plus a digitally photographed storyboard of a key section from the screenplay [40 marks].

 The A Level course is delivered over 2 academic years.
-Students will receive 4 hours 40 minutes of lessons per week, although they are also expected to complete work independently outside of lessons.
+You will receive 4 hours 40 minutes of lessons per week, although you are also expected to complete work independently outside of lessons.
 Each group is taught by one teacher and the focus within lessons will be very much upon applying the concepts taught within the classroom to accounting based problems.
 This will be backed up by thorough and regular classroom-based assessment.